adwaygirish/adwaygirish.github.io/_pages/courses.md

 They have been formatted as

-Course number[link to official webpage] - Course name[link to my course review]
+Course number[link to official webpage] - Course name

 Most of the official webpages are poorly maintained unfortunately.
-I'm starting out with zero course reviews of my own, I hope to add a few soon.
-(This probably won't happen.)

 ___

 ## Current semester (---)